10/24/2024

 Andrea Jolson

 Good morning, everyone.
-A follow up to Morrie's question on price and maybe a little bit more philosophical.
-If I look at the Sweden Mobile Postpaid ARPU that you report, it's basically flat since Q1 2019, despite that you now have 5G and probably a better service.
-Just curious how you see that trend changing going forward.
-What do you see any other sort of growth drivers for the mobile side in Sweden?
-I
+A follow-up to Morrie's question on price and maybe a little bit more philosophical.
+If I look at Sweden mobile postpaid ARPU that you report, it's basically flat since Q1 2019, despite that you now have 5G and probably a better service.
+Just curious how you see that trend changing going forward, or do you see any other sort of growth drivers for the mobile side in Sweden?

 speaker